Personalise your PSA test

 PSA Blood Test

-Use our at home PSA test kit to collect your blood sample and send it to our NHS-testing lab.
-In under a day we'll check your PSA levels and send you an easy-to-understand doctor's report about your risk of prostate cancer.
+Use our at home PSA test kit to collect your blood sample and send it to our lab (which also tests for the NHS).
+In under a day we'll check your PSA level and send you an easy-to-understand doctor's report explaining how your PSA level influences prostate cancer risk and what you should do next.

 IconSame-day results (for over 90% of tests)